MELDProject/meld_graph/README.md

 We would like to thank the [MELD consortium](https://meldproject.github.io//docs/collaborator_list.pdf) for providing the data to train this classifier and their expertise to build this pipeline.\
 We would like to thank [Lennart Walger](https://github.com/1-w) and [Andrew Chen](https://github.com/andy1764), for their help testing and improving the MELD pipeline to v1.1.0
+We would like to thank [Ulysses Popple](https://github.com/ulyssesdotcodes) for his help building the docs and dockers.

 ## Contacts